Joshkaki00/whiteboard-ide-websockets/README.md

 - **Tailwind CSS**: Use utility classes and custom components
 - **Responsive-first**: Ensure all features work across devices

-### Next Implementation Priorities
-1. Socket.IO integration for real-time features
-2. State management for room and user data
-3. Backend API for problem management
-4. Drawing synchronization for whiteboard
-5. Code execution environment (future enhancement)

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 **Happy coding!** 🎉 This wireframe provides a solid foundation for building a comprehensive technical interview practice platform.